We value your feedback on our refreshed website look and how easy it is to find the information you need.

 A licence, under the Water Management Act 2000 (Water NSW), will be required if your dam exceeds the maximum harvestable rights capacity (MHRDC) unless it meets one or all of the following exemptions:

 Under the Water Management Act 2000, harvestable rights allows landholders in most rural areas to collect a proportion of the run-off on their property and store it in one or more farm dams up to a certain size.
 For more information, consult Water NSW’s website .

 You will need to submit your Development Application via the NSW Planning Portal .
 Further assistance can be found on our Development Application Guide page.

 Dams are prohibited in the following land zones:

-Any works within 40 metres of a water body will require a DA.
-It is recommended you speak to the duty planner to confirm the proposed works require no approval.
+Any works within 40 metres of a Water Course (water body) will require a DA (Development Application).
+It is recommended you speak to the Duty Planner to confirm the proposed works require no approval.